ansysic/node-red-contrib-easee/README.md

 There are two ways of sending commands:

-### Sending predefined commands by topic
+### Sending predefined commands via topic

-Send the your selected command as the topic into the node.
+Send your command via the topic into the node.
 You can set the charger, site and/or circuit variables directly in the node, or send them as `msg.charger`, `msg.site` and `msg.circuit` to override.
-Implemented commands that may be sent as topic, are:
+Implemented commands that may be sent via topic include:

 - `login`
 - `refresh_token`